The Rager Law Firm

 The Harvey Weinstein effect still ripples through employment law in Torrance, Los Angeles and all across California.
 The new legislation would prohibit confidential settlement agreements relating to sexual harassment claims.

-Our Torrance employment law attorney explains that any provisions preventing the victim of sexual harassment from disclosing the fact or existence of the sexual misconduct in the workplace would now be illegal under California law unless the claimant (the victim of sexual harassment) insists on the inclusion of such a provision.
+Our Torrance employment attorney explains that any provisions preventing the victim of sexual harassment from disclosing the fact or existence of the sexual misconduct in the workplace would now be illegal under California law unless the claimant (the victim of sexual harassment) insists on the inclusion of such a provision.

 A new employment law bill would increase the minimum amount of sick pay for employees accepting an annual lump sum of paid sick leave, from 24 hours to 40 hours.